Hampyeong, South Korea: What to pack, what to wear, and when to go [2024]

 You will need multiple footwear options, so consider

-In addition to regular footwear, it's important to bring snow boots.
-For visiting Hampyeong, we suggest these boots:
+In addition to standard shoes, you should bring snow boots.
+For visiting Hampyeong, a great option is these boots:

 Waterproof jacket that can be used in snow